toebeann/Sprintaholic/README.md

 # Sprintaholic 🏃‍➡️

-Turn your sprint key into a toggle so you can sprint indefinitely without tiring out your pinkie finger - _**with no configuration required!**_
+Turn your sprint key into a toggle so you can run indefinitely without tiring out your pinkie finger - _**with no configuration required!**_

 ## Installation